Deepak8519M/Practise-Repo/readme.md

-this is just a folder created to just have an practise
+this is just a folder created to just have an practise  new changes